AllenCell/aics-ml-segmentation/docs/overview.md

-# Tutorial:

-This is a tutorial on how to use the *Allen Cell Structure Segmenter* including both the classic image segmentation workflow and the iterative deep learning workflow.
+# Allen Cell Structure Segmenter Tutorials:

-The goal of the *Allen Cell Structure Segmenter* is to generate 3D segmentation of intracellular structures in fluorescence microscope images and the outputs of the segmenter are 3D binary images.
-Details including algorithms, validations, and examples can be found in our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/491035v1).
+The Allen Cell Structure Segmenter is an open source toolkit developed at the Allen Institute for Cell Science for 3D segmentation of intracellular structures in fluorescence microscope images, which brings together classic image segmentation and iterative deep learning workflows.
+Details including algorithms, validations, and examples can be found in our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/491035v1) or [allencell.org/segmenter](allencell.org/segmenter).
 This tutorial will focus on how to run the *Allen Cell Structure Segmenter* (both classic image segmentation workflow and iterative DL workflow) to get an accurate segmentation.

-The execution of the segmenter is based on three building blocks: **Binarizer**, **Curator** and **Trainer**.
+The Allen Cell Structure Segmenter is implemented as two packages: [`aicssegmentation`](https://pypi.org/project/aicssegmentation/) (classic image segmentation) and [`aicsmlsegment`](https://pypi.org/project/aicsmlsegment/) (deep learning segmentation).
+The execution is based on three building blocks: **Binarizer**, **Curator** and **Trainer**.
 We will explain how each building block works and demonstrate with real examples.

-*Note: The image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
+*Note 1: The image reader used in our package supports images in common formats, such as `.tiff`, `.tif`, `.ome.tif`.
 The only vendor specific format supported by the reader is `.czi` (the file format for ZEISS microscope).
 For other formats, images have to be converted to `.tiff` or `.ome.tif` in advance.*

+## Installation:

+* `aicssegmentation` (classic image segmentation): [Installation instruction](https://github.com/AllenInstitute/aics-segmentation) (available on Linux, MacOS, Windows)
+* `aicsmlsegment` (deep learning segmentation): [Installation instruction](../README.md) (requires NVIDIA GPU and Linux OS)

 ## Understanding each building block: